Hyperledger-TWGC/tape/README.md

 `channel`: channel name

 `chaincode`: chaincode to invoke.
 There is an example chaincode in `chaincodes/sample.go`, which simply puts `key:value`.
 This is closely related to `args` parameter.

+`version`: the version of chaincode.
+This is left to empty by default.

 `args`: arguments to send with invocation, depending on your chaincode implementation.
 The chaincode used by this sample can be found in `chaincodes/sample.go`